Top Chef: Portland: Controversy

 In December 2020, about a month after filming ended in Portland, Gabe Erales, who would end up winning the competition, was fired from his executive chef position at Comedor in Austin.
 The day after the finale aired, the Austin American-Statesman reported that Erales "admitted to having a consensual sexual relationship" with a female coworker at Comedor in the summer of 2020.
 He later reduced the employee's work hours "based on her performance," Erales said, while he "continued to communicat[e] with her in an unprofessional manner."
 Philip Speer, his former business partner and chef at Comedor, confirmed that Erales was terminated due to "repeated violations of the company's ethics policy as it relates to harassment of women."
 Erales apologized on Instagram for his behavior, while the show declined to comment.
-Hostess and fellow producer Padma Lakshmi finally spoke on that matter.
-"As someone who has been sexually harassed, this topic is a serious one and merits openness," Lakshmi wrote at the time.
-"We filmed Top Chef in October of last year & were not aware of the allegations now coming out about Gabe.
+Host and fellow producer Padma Lakshmi eventually spoke on the matter and stated, "As someone who has been sexually harassed, this topic is a serious one and merits openness.
+We filmed Top Chef in October of last year & were not aware of the allegations now coming out about Gabe.
 This should be investigated & the network should consider its best action."
 She added that "no one has alleged sexual harassment on the record or otherwise to Bravo/Top Chef and we judges didn't have any indication of inappropriate behavior from Gabe during his time on set."